Ruben-Oliver/Yeastar-PBX_to_SMSGlobal-API/README.md

 2. Set your desired channel name
 3. Set ITSP to "General"
 4. Set "API Address for Sending Messages" to your Lambda `PBX -> SMS Global` function's open HTTP API Gateway
-5. Set key and secret to your SMS Global API credentials - Note that the PBX does not actually authenticate with the Lambda function, I will fix this very soon.
+5. Set key and secret to your SMS Global API credentials - While the PBX does not directly authenticate with SMS Global, the outbound SMS Lambda function will verify the Bearer token so that bad actors can't run up your SMS bill :)

 ### SMS Global Configuration